uwinart/react-draggable/README.md

 // If set to `true`, will allow dragging on non left-button clicks.
 allowAnyClick: boolean,

 // Determines which axis the draggable can move.
-This only affects
-// flushing to the DOM.
-Callbacks will still include all values.
-// Accepted values:
+Accepted values:
 // - `both` allows movement horizontally and vertically (default).
 // - `x` limits movement to horizontal axis.
 // - `y` limits movement to vertical axis.
-// - 'none' stops all movement.
 axis: string,

 // Specifies movement boundaries.
 Accepted values: